TLara1/TLara1.github.io/_projects/21_project.md

 where $$\psi$$ is a four-component spinor.

 ## The Lagrangian of Quantum Electrodynamics
 I was originally going to simply present the Lagrangian of Quantum Electrodynamics and move on with my life, but I'm feeling like a completionist this morning, so we will derive it.
+We'll start with the full non-Abelian theory and then go from there.
 Feel fully free to skip this if you cannot be bothered, but I find it interesting.

 ### Gauge Theory Transform
 We begin with matter fields $$\psi_i\left(\mathbf{x}\right)$$ for $$i=1,2,...N$$.
 Note that each $$\psi_i$$ can be a scalar, spinor, tensor, etc. field, for the moment, our indices run over the field index, not the internal indices that may be associated with each $$\psi_i$$.